 Heart rate is a measure of the strain your body is under and how hard it is working — the higher the heart rate, the greater the strain.
 If you have a heart-rate monitor, you can create a set of personal training zones based on your maximum heart rate (MHR).

-For a more exact number, perform the following simple (but not easy!) test:
+To establish your max heart rate, perform the following simple (but not easy!) test:

 1) Ride Easy for 15-30 minutes, finishing up at the bottom of a long, steady hill.

 2) Ride up the hill for five minutes at a nice, brisk pace, then coast back to the bottom.

 3) Climb the hill again.
 Start at the same brisk pace, but this time increase your effort every 30 seconds.
 When you reach the point where you can push no harder, stand on the pedals and sprint until you simply have to stop.